 Clint enjoys being with family and friends; reading and writing poetry and prose; savoring a good cup of coffee or tea; being out-and-about in nature; engaging in intercultural experiences and relationships; contemplating, discussing and living the philosophical and theological principles of faith and its practices; and finding ways to cultivate and celebrate joy.

-Clint is married to Sarah – his deep soulfriend – who over the last twenty years has been a key formational presence in his life and partner in all he does.
+Clint is married to Sarah – his deep soulfriend – who over the last twenty-plus years has been a key formational presence in his life and partner in all he does.
 He is honored to celebrate her work as Asbury University’s Vice-President of Student Development and Dean of Students.
-Clint and Sarah have two children – Madi and Kai – who bring priceless life, love and goodness into the Baldwin home.
-Another “family member” in the Baldwin home is their seven pound dog, Annabelle, who introduces a phenomenal mixture of ongoing joy and consternation into family dynamics.
+Clint and Sarah have three children – Madi, Kai, & Emily — who bring priceless life, love and goodness into the Baldwin home.
+Another “family member” in the Baldwin home is their seven pound dog, Annabelle.
+Annabelle has an inexhaustible need for hugs and cuddling; in case you ever come for a visit…fair warning. 🙂